Constraint learning: Definition

 Backtracking algorithms work by choosing an unassigned variable and recursively solve the problems obtained by assigning a value to this variable.
 Whenever the current partial solution is found inconsistent, the algorithm goes back to the previously assigned variable, as expected by recursion.
-A constraint learning algorithm differs because it tries to record some information, before backtracking, in form of a new constraint.
+A constraint learning algorithm differs because it tries to record some information, before backtracking, in the form of a new constraint.
 This can reduce the further search because the subsequent search may encounter another partial solution that is inconsistent with this new constraint.
 If the algorithm has learned the new constraint, it will backtrack from this solution, while the original backtracking algorithm would do a subsequent search.

 If the partial solution $x_1=a_1,\ldots,x_k=a_k$ is inconsistent, the problem instance implies the constraint stating that $x_i=a_i$ cannot be true for all $i \in [1,k]$ at the same time.
 However, recording this constraint is not useful, as this partial solution will not be encountered again due to the way backtracking proceeds.

 On the other hand, if a subset of this evaluation is inconsistent, the corresponding constraint may be useful in the subsequent search, as the same subset of the partial evaluation may occur again in the search.
 For example, the algorithm may encounter an evaluation extending the subset $x_2=a_2, x_5=a_5, x_{k-1}=a_{k-1}$ of the previous partial evaluation.
-If this subset is inconsistent and the algorithm has stored this fact in form of a constraint, no further search is needed to conclude that the new partial evaluation cannot be extended to form a solution.
+If this subset is inconsistent and the algorithm has stored this fact in the form of a constraint, no further search is needed to conclude that the new partial evaluation cannot be extended to form a solution.

 Efficiency of constraint learning

-The efficiency of constraint learning algorithm is balanced between two factors.
-On one hand, the more often a recorded constraint is violated, the more often backtracking avoids doing useless search.
+The efficiency gain of constraint learning is balanced between two factors.
+On one hand, the more often a recorded constraint is violated, the more often backtracking avoids doing useless searching.
 Small inconsistent subsets of the current partial solution are usually better than large ones, as they correspond to constraints that are easier to violate.
 On the other hand, finding a small inconsistent subset of the current partial evaluation may require time, and the benefit may not be balanced by the subsequent reduction of the search time.

 Size is however not the only feature of learned constraints to take into account.
 Indeed, a small constraint may be useless in a particular state of the search space because the values that violate it will not be encountered again.
 A larger constraint whose violating values are more similar to the current partial assignment may be preferred in such cases.

 Various constraint learning techniques exist, differing in strictness of recorded constraints and cost of finding them.